 APA Assessment Criteria

-The PGCert (Learning & Teaching in HE) is embedded in the APA course.
+The PGCert (Learning and Teaching in HE) is embedded in the APA course.
 The PGCert has the following learning outcomes:

-- Demonstrate a commitment to your own development as an HE professional with specific regard to learning, teaching and assessment.
+- To demonstrate a commitment to your own development as an HE professional with specific regard to learning, teaching and assessment.

-- Illustrate how your own personal context for learning & teaching in HE is influenced by local and national (or international) quality frameworks.
+- To illustrate how your own personal context for learning and teaching in HE is influenced by local and national (or international) quality frameworks.

-- Critique key principles, learning theories, pedagogical approaches and scholarly literature and examine the influence these can and should have on your practice.
+- To critique key principles, learning theories, pedagogical approaches and scholarly literature and examine the influence these can and should have on your practice.

-- Design, plan and carry out small scale action research to evaluate and enhance your own practice in Learning & teaching in HE.
+- To design, plan and carry out small scale action research to evaluate and enhance your own practice in Learning and teaching in HE.

-- Reflect upon and plan for your own continuing professional development in line with the UKPSF.
+- To reflect upon and plan for your own continuing professional development in line with the UKPSF.